 Peralassery Sri Subramanya Temple is 15.9 km from Kannur town.
-The principal deity is Sri Subramanya.
+The presiding deity of the temple is the serpent form of Lord Subrahmanya.
 The massive temple pond is world famous.

 Deities in Peralassery Sri Subramanya Temple

 Sri Subramanya is the principal deity.
 A big banyan tree stands in front of the Ayyappa shrine.
 The Nagasthanam is in the south-west corner of the temple.
 The shrine of Lord Ganapathi is to the south of the Sreekovil.

 The temple pond is immense.
 It resembles a baori which is a type of stepwell found in parts of Gujarat, Rajasthan, Delhi and Karnataka.
 Steps go down to the water in the middle.
 The architects have used laterite stones in the construction.
 It is believed that the waters of the temple pond is connected with the waters of Kaveri River.
 Hence Kaveri Samkramam is also celebrated here.

 The pond is full of fish.
 The fish throng to the bottom of the steps because visitors feed them.
 I saw a lot of small black fish while a few others were golden.
 A dip in the chira or pond followed by a visit to the temple leaves a calming feeling.